Certifying asymmetry in the configuration of three qubits: Certifying asymmetry

 \subsection{Theory}

 It is shown here that the inequality

 serves as a witness.
 In particular, any violation of this bound for a fixed set of parameters $(\omega_{12},\omega_{13},\omega_{23})$ indicates that the triangular configuration of the Bloch vectors of the prepared states is asymmetric, i.e., it lacks mirror symmetry.
 Note that this result holds for arbitrary three qubit states; importantly, it does not assume pure state preparations.
+On the other hand, a single choice of $\{\omega_{12},\omega_{13},\omega_{23}\}$ is not sufficient for certifying the asymmetric nature of an arbitrary asymmetric configuration.
+Our claim is about the existence of such configurations.

+At the same time, choosing the witness appropriately, through the parameters $\{\omega_{12},\omega_{13},\omega_{23}\}$, enables this certification for an arbitrary asymmetric configuration.
+As shown in the previous section, any target asymmetric pure triple of qubits can be self-tested by an $I_6$ witness, which implies a violation of the mirror-symmetric bound of the given $I_6$ witness for that triple.
+More generally, as proved in Ref.~\cite{Navascues2023}, any ensemble of pure quantum states with dimension $D\ge 2$ can be self-tested in a PM scenario, including a triple of pure qubits as a special case, even though the witness construction may be different from our $I_6$ witness.

 How do we define the mirror-symmetry bound $Q_{\text{mirror}}$?
 This is the maximum value of the witness $I_6(\omega_{12},\omega_{13},\omega_{23})$ over all mirror-symmetric configurations (i.e., over the set of isosceles and equilateral triangles inscribed in the Bloch sphere).
-The actual calculation of $Q_{\text{mirror}}$ involves an optimization over three different mirror-symmetric configurations, as defined by the Bloch vectors in Eq.~(\ref{mirrorsym}), each of which may yield a different bound for the witness.
+The actual computation of $Q_{\text{mirror}}$ involves an optimization over three different mirror-symmetric configurations, as defined by the Bloch vectors in Eq.~(\ref{mirrorsym}), each of which may yield a different bound for the witness.

 Let us now give a mathematical formulation of the optimization problem for obtaining $Q_{\text{mirror}}$.
 First, we fix the target states with unit Bloch vectors $\vec{n}^*_{x}$ for $x=1,2,3$, which in turn fixes the parameters of $\omega_{12}$, $\omega_{13}$, and $\omega_{23}$ according to Eq.~(\ref{eq:11}); assumptions are as in the last paragraph of Section~\ref{sec:I6} so as to define a non-degenerate triangle.
 Our goal is to maximize the witness $I_6$ given in Eq.~(\ref{I6witness}) over all (possibly mixed) qubit states (see Eq.~(\ref{rhox})) satisfying the symmetry conditions in Eq.~(\ref{mirrorsym}) and over all $\pm 1$-valued observables $B_y$ defined by Eq.~(\ref{OBSgeneric}).